vassbo/pdf2img-electron/readme.md

 -   `scale`: A number between 0.25 - 5 [Default: 1]
 -   `page`: A number to only capture one specific page
 -   `pages`: A number array of specific pages
--   `timeout`: A number to specify the PDF load timeout in ms [Default: 70000]
+-   `timeout`: A number to specify the PDF page load timeout in ms [Default: 70000]
 -   `logging`: A boolean to enable/disable log feedback [Default: true]

 ## PDF to PNG Example